What is the NI Small Business Loan Fund?

 What are the terms?

-There is a maximum loan amount of £15k to start-up enterprises, with potential for follow-on lending up to a maximum of £50k.
-Existing businesses can apply for loans of up to £50k.
+There is a maximum loan amount of £15k to start-up enterprises (businesses trading less than 2 years).
+Existing businesses (trading over 2 years) can apply for loans of up to £100k.

 Applicants will need to clearly demonstrate their ability to service the loan repayments.